13 Weird Ways to Help Fight Your Depression Without Medication

 Find your calling and see how much better you feel afterward.

-Here’s a reminder to not put too much pressure on yourself.
+But here’s a reminder… don’t put too much pressure on yourself.

 Let things come naturally, and don’t overthink your healing.